 This will not touch your created media files or modified configuration files.
-If you want to remove them as well, you have to to that by yourself.
+If you want to remove them as well, you have to do that by yourself.

-# Remove media files sudo rm -rf /srv/opencast # Remove local db, search index and working files sudo rm -rf /var/lib/opencast # Remove configuration files sudo rm -rf /etc/opencast # Remove system logfiles sudo rm -rf /var/log/opencast
+# Remove media files sudo rm -rf /srv/opencast # Remove local db, search index and working files sudo rm -rf /var/lib/opencast # Remove configuration files sudo rm -rf /etc/opencast # Remove logs sudo rm -rf /var/log/opencast

 If you try to install Opencast but yum is complaining about missing dependencies, please check if the epel repository is